stibbons1990/hex/docs/blog/posts/2024-11-03-ubuntu-studio-24-04-on-rapture-gaming-pc-and-more.md

 3. 75 GB Linux filesystem for the alternative root (ext4).
 4. 3.5T GB Linux filesystem for `/home` (btrfs).

+!!! note
-**Note:** 75 GB has proven to be a reasonable size for the root partition for the amount of software that tends to be installed in my PC, including 20 GB in `/usr` and 13 GB in `/snap`.
+    75 GB has proven to be a reasonable size for the root partition for the amount of software that tends to be installed in my PC, including 20 GB in `/usr` and 13 GB in `/snap`.

 ### Partitions